-- For violations of Articles 2 and 4, the Investigator may initiate a court proceeding in the Circuit Court of the 19th Judicial Circuit and pursue the remedies, penalties, and fines set forth in Section 11 for violation of this Ordinance.
-The Committee will be advised of any court proceeding taken against an official or employee. - 2) For any other violation of this Ordinance, the matter will be presented to the Committee where a decision will be made to obtain additional information and/or recommend action to be taken by the County Board.
+Judicial Circuit and pursue the remedies, penalties, and fines set forth in Section II.F for violation of the Ethics Section of the Code.
+The Committee will be advised of any court proceeding involving a county board member. - 2.1.
+For any other violation other than those in Section I.C or I.E of this Ethics Section of the Code, the matter will be presented to the Ethics & Oversight Committee where a decision will be made to obtain additional information and/or recommend action to be taken by the County Board.
+(See Section II.F.2.c for possible actions)